Barkisland

-Barkisland (/ˈbɑːkɪslənd/) is a village in Calderdale, West Yorkshire, England.
+Barkisland (/ˈbɑːkɪslənd/) is a village in civil parish of Ripponden, in the Calderdale district, in West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is 1 mi east of Ripponden, 2 mi south of Sowerby Bridge and 4 mi southwest of Halifax town centre.

 The village is in the Ryburn ward of Calderdale.
 Barkisland has a school, a church, a post office and a cricket club that plays in the Huddersfield Cricket League.
 There are two pubs in Barkisland, The Fleece Countryside Inn and The Griffin Inn.

 History

 A ten-thousand-year-old axe was discovered near Ringstone Reservoir, providing evidence of human activity in the area now known as Barkisland dating back to the Stone Age.
 The origin of the name is in dispute.
 In a book of place names printed in 1944 it was stated that Barkisland derived from it being a settlement ('land') of a chieftain called 'Barkis'.
 While much earlier, in 1789, the Rev. John Watson, vicar of Ripponden church between 1754 and 1769, theorised that "Barsey or Barkesey are Anglo-Saxon words meaning low-lying enclosures where birches grow.
 It also is the Anglo-Saxon for a district where there are wolves."